Robocont/roboframework/README.md

 #Responsive Grid system
 A 12 column responsive grid for easy layout creation The grid is composed of horizontal rows the max-width of the page of container.
 You can choose the columns width for any devices.

+#UI Form Components
+Roboframework has the special form elemnets and UI design.
+To create these special form elemnts via JS plugin very easy.